hashicorp/design-system/website/docs/components/accordion/partials/code/how-to-use.md

 ### ariaLabel

 The `ariaLabel` value is applied to the HTML button which controls visibility of the content block.
 The text does not display in the UI.
-The default value is "Toggle display" but you can set a custom value which is useful for translated text for example.
+The default value is "Toggle display" but you can set a custom value useful for translated text for example.

 ```handlebars
   <Hds::Accordion as |A|>